tpircher-zz/pycrc/README.md

 ============

 This program doesn't need any particular installation.
-The script can be called from the source directory.
+The script can be called from the source directory if it is not installed, or from any directory when it is installed.
 Simply call the python interpreter with the script as parameter:

     python -m pycrc [options]

-If you get an error "pycrc is a package and cannot be directly executed" then you can run the pycrc.py file like this:
+If you get an error "pycrc is a package and cannot be directly executed" with Python 2.6, then you can run the pycrc.py file like this:

     python pycrc.py [options]

-If you get an error "No such file or directory" when running ./pycrc.py then make sure the file is saved in UNIX file endings:

-    dos2unix pycrc.py

 Getting help